Riding the Trend or Protecting Profits | Berkshire Grey Inc. (BGRY)

 BGRY’s Market Performance

-BGRY stocks went down by -4.93% for the week, with a monthly drop of -7.66% and a quarterly performance of -45.63%, while its annual performance rate touched -80.62%.
-The volatility ratio for the week stands at 7.72% while the volatility levels for the past 30 days are set at 9.06% for Berkshire Grey Inc..
-The simple moving average for the period of the last 20 days is -11.31% for BGRY stocks with a simple moving average of -55.61% for the last 200 days.
+BGRY stocks went down by -1.68% for the week, with a monthly drop of -15.38% and a quarterly performance of -53.68%, while its annual performance rate touched -82.31%.
+The volatility ratio for the week stands at 9.03% while the volatility levels for the past 30 days are set at 9.30% for Berkshire Grey Inc. The simple moving average for the period of the last 20 days is -18.69% for BGRY stocks with a simple moving average of -58.88% for the last 200 days.

 Analysts’ Opinion of BGRY